ejmartin504/ejmartin504.github.io/index.md

 - Github provides a log of all past, present, and future changes made to these pages.
 - The source code for this website is public and always will be.
 - If you would like to make changes to this site, you simply have to click the button at the top right of every page.
-The big, red button that says "Make A Change".
+The big, red button that says "Change This Page".
 Go ahead, click it.
 Open a "Pull Request."
 If you don't know how to do that, get in touch.